We’re thrilled to announce that we’ve just launched Hiperwall Version 8.5!

 IntroductionThat is one of the most common questions we get from Hiperwall customers.
 Hiperwall’s HiperSource software family provides several different ways to accomplish this fundamental feature of a video wall.

-What is HiperSource?HiperSource is a component of the Hipewall system that enables remote content viewing on a Hiperwall enabled video wall.
+What is HiperSource?HiperSource is a component of the Hipewall system that enables remote content viewing on a Hiperwall enabled LED video wall.
 It includes three different programs, HiperSource Sender, HiperSource Streamer and HiperSource IP Streams.
 Each program is designed to stream a PC screen and each has its own strengths and weaknesses.

 First the user should decide how many “sources” he wants to see on the wall simultaneously.
 That number is the HiperSource license count.
 Then the user can mix-match any combination of HiperSource Sender/Streamer/IP Streams to meet his needs.